Badkiz

 On February 15, 2019, after the departure of fifteen members, Badkiz changed their name to Hot Place.
 A year later after the departure of members Sihyeon and Taeri they returned to their name of Badkiz.

 On October 14, 2020, Rozi confirmed Badkiz disbanded after all members wrote farewell letters to the fans.

 On September 14, 2022, the group announced on their Instagram that they are planning to be active again.
-The lineup currently consists of Somin (formerly Eunyu), Seoeun, Rosy (formerly Rozi) and Yousi (formerly U-Si).
+The line-up consisted of Somin (formerly Eunyu), Seoeun, Rosy (formerly Rozi) and Yousi (formerly U-Si).

+In August 2024, member Yousi left.
+On November 3, member Rozi left and on December 16, member Somin (Eunyu) left, while Soeun updated her Instagram bio, confirming once that the group had disbanded again.

 History

 Pre-debut

 Before K.Me and Duna joined Badkiz, they were members of the group ZZBEst under Faith Entertainment, using their former stage names Miri and DanA respectively.
 The group disbanded before they could debut in 2015.
 After Duna left ZZBEst, she joined the group HOTTIES using the stage name "Hyena".
 HOTTIES preseumely disbanded in 2017.

 2014: Debut and viral success

 Badkiz originally debuted on March 24, 2014, as a 5-member group consisting of the members Monika, BomBom, Yeunji, EunJoo and Jina with the digital single, "Ear Attack", two versions of the music video, and many appearances on music shows.
 Following the release of the debut single, Monika and Jina released a digital single, "Father", on March 30.
 Sometime after the debut single, EunJoo and Yeunji left Badkiz and were replaced by Yoomin and Hana.
 EunJoo debuted with Luluz in late 2014 under the stage name Eunsom.
 Luluz ultimately disbanded in 2015.
 Eunsom then become a member of Wanna.B under the same agency in 2015.

 On November 13, 2014, Badkiz released their second single, "Babomba", which garnered over one million views.
 The video is known for including a lot of popular Korean comedians.